 Killam and the Board are committed to diversity and inclusion at all levels by providing a supportive and inclusive workplace for all employees.
 Killam recognizes the benefits arising from employee diversity, including a strengthened corporate culture, improved employee retention, access to different perspectives and ideas and the benefit of all available talent.
-Killam's commitment to diversity is evident in its employee policies, handbooks, documents and employee portal and more importantly, respect and fair treatment are an essential part of Killam's culture.
+Killam's commitment to diversity is evident in its employee policies, handbooks, documents and employee portal.
+Most importantly, respect and fair treatment are an essential part of Killam's culture.
+In 2021, Killam committed to increasing the diversity of its employees, including a 25% increase in representation of current employees who identify as racialized, as persons with a disability, and as LGBTQ2S+ by 2025.

 The Board believes that Trustee candidates must possess backgrounds, qualifications and attributes that when taken together provide Killam with a broad range of skills and experience.
-When considering potential Trustee nominees, the Governance and ESG Committee reviews available information regarding each potential candidate, including qualifications, experience, skills, integrity, judgment and communication skills, as well as race, gender and ethnicity.
-The Board views diversity as a priority and seeks diverse representation among its members.
+When considering potential Trustee nominees, the Governance and ESG Committee reviews available information regarding each potential candidate, including qualifications, experience, skills, integrity, judgment and communication skills.
+The committee also considers the benefits of diversity, including gender, age, Indigenous heritage and ethnic, racial or visible minority status and other diversity characteristics.
+The Board views diversity as a priority in its succession and recruitment and considers the benefits of diversity along with the need to maintain flexibility to effectively attract and retain highly qualified candidates to serve on the Board.
+Killam has committed to ensuring ethnic, racial, or visible minority diversity on its Board by 2025-26.

 The Board considers the level of female Trustee representation when identifying and nominating candidates.
 In 2015, the Board approved a policy relating to the identification and nomination of female Trustees and committed that gender diversity is a priority.
 Specifically, Killam set a target of increasing the number of females on the Board to two by the end of 2017 and a minimum of three by 2020.
 Killam successfully achieved both targets.
-Three (30%) of the Trustee nominees are female.
+Three (33%) of the 2022 Trustee nominees are female.

 While Killam does not have targets regarding females in executive officer positions, the Board and Management recognizes the importance of diversity, including gender, and consider the representation of such diversity in the selection of executive officer appointments.
 Killam has a long history of promoting and hiring females in executive officer positions.
-Currently 55%, or 6 of 10, of Killam's executive officers are female.
+Currently 55%, or 6 of 11, of Killam's executive officers are female.
 The graph below illustrates female representation across Killam in various positions.